RayHightower/RayHightower.com/_posts/2022-04-30-what-is-asset-management.markdown

 ### About _Best In Class_

 Mitchell and Lipsky are experienced and effective asset managers.
-(Full disclosure: I have partnered with Kyle and Gary on multifamily real estate properties in Arizona).
+Full disclosure: I have partnered with Kyle and Gary on multifamily real estate in Arizona.
 Even with their level of expertise, they went out and gathered data and experiences from other successful real estate operators (150+) while writing this book.

 The average person learns from their own experience, while the wise person also learns from the experience of others.

 ### Asset Management and Rocket Science